j0rges/flappy-bird-ai/README.md

 node server.js
 ```

 You will be able to find it in [http://localhost:8080/flappyBird.html](http://localhost:8080/flappyBird.html).
-Note that I have only tested this on Chrome, so
+Note that I have only tested it on Chrome, so
 I can't make any promises about other browsers.

+Once the page has loaded, press the space bar to start the game and subsequently
-You can use the space bar to jump and the key 'p' to pause the game.
-You resume
+to jump.
+You can use the key 'p' to pause the game and then resume
 by pressing either the space bar or 'p' again.
 After you lose just press the
 space bar to start again.
+Alternatively, instead of pressing the space bar to
+start, you can press any other key for an AI to play.
+But at the moment this is
+just a dummy player.

 ## Tests